David Holmberg

-David A. Holmberg (born July 19, 1991) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, Cincinnati Reds, and Chicago White Sox.
+David Andrew Holmberg (born July 19, 1991) is an American professional baseball coach and former pitcher who currently serves as the pitching coach for the Kane County Cougars of the American Association of Professional Baseball.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Cincinnati Reds, and Chicago White Sox.

-Career
+Playing career

 Chicago White Sox

 Holmberg was drafted by the Chicago White Sox in the second round, 71st overall, of the 2009 Major League Baseball Draft out of Port Charlotte High School in Port Charlotte, Florida.
 He made his professional debut with the rookie-level Bristol White Sox, posting a 4.73 ERA in 14 games.
 He was assigned to the rookie-level Great Falls Voyagers to begin the 2010 season and recorded a 4.46 ERA in 8 games.

 Arizona Diamondbacks

 On July 31, 2010, Holmberg, along with Daniel Hudson, was traded to the Arizona Diamondbacks in exchange for Edwin Jackson.
 Holmberg finished the year with the rookie-level Missoula Osprey, recording a 3.86 ERA in 7 starts.
-In 2011, Holmberg split the year between the Single-A South Bend Silver Hawks and the High-A Visalia Rawhide, accumulating a 12-9 record and 3.44 ERA in 27 starts between the two teams.
-The following year, Holmberg split the season between Visalia and the Double-A Mobile BayBears, pitching to a cumulative 11-8 record and 3.32 ERA with 153 strikeouts in 173.1 innings of work.
+In 2011, Holmberg split the year between the Single-A South Bend Silver Hawks and the High-A Visalia Rawhide, accumulating a 12–9 record and 3.44 ERA in 27 starts between the two teams.
+The following year, Holmberg split the season between Visalia and the Double-A Mobile BayBears, pitching to a cumulative 11–8 record and 3.32 ERA with 153 strikeouts in 173.1 innings of work.

 Prior to the 2013 season, Holmberg was ranked by Baseball America as the Diamondbacks' sixth-best prospect.
 The Diamondbacks promoted Holmberg to the major leagues for the first time on August 27, 2013.
 He made his MLB debut the same day, allowing 3 runs in 3.2 innings against the San Diego Padres.
 He finished his rookie year with his debut being his sole appearance with Arizona, with a 2.75 ERA in 26 games with Mobile.